boscojacinto/Headconn/system_prompt.md

 **Best Practice:**
 - After removing the background the tool returns the state of the operation.
+- The tool replaces the backgound with a transparent background while keeping the size of the image the same, so take into consideration the transparent area.

 ### 2. crop_image
 **Purpose:** Crop the image.